Thailam12/mazepygame/README.md

 A Maze game
 # __How to use__
 __Windows__:
-Open file main.exe
+Open file main.exe or main-hard.exe
 __Linux__:
 Install pygame package
-Open file main.py
+Open file main.py or main.hard.py
 __And keys__:
 Arrows: Move the blue square
 If it goes to the yellow square, game ends.